wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

  console.log(width, height);
  ```

-If you log the width and the hieght, what will you get get?
+If you log the width and the height, what will you get get?

 You will get 600 and 1000 which are the actual height and weight of the canvas, not the display width.

-You might notice that when you save the javascript file, Prettier modifiies the variable declarations for width and height like so 👇
+You might notice that when you save the javascript file, Prettier modifies the variable declarations for width and height like so 👇

 ![](@attachment/Clipboard_2020-03-15-16-29-54.png) 10:38

 Prttier is doing **destructing** for us.

-If you are simply making variables from a property on an object, you can shortform this.
+If you are simply making variables from a property on an object, you can short form this.

 Instead of the following 👇